 Pet emergencies don’t always happen during convenient business hours, and in urgent and emergency situations, time is of the essence.

-Rest assured, we’re fully equipped to handle these urgencies and emergencies.
+Rest assured, we have all the equipment to handle these urgencies and emergencies.
 We provide the very latest in surgical, anesthetic, diagnostic, and monitoring equipment to help ensure your pet receives the absolute best care possible.
-We have a complete surgical suite and intensive care unit, and we’re well stocked in medications and blood products.
+There is a complete surgical suite and intensive care unit.
+We have all the emergency supplies for situations needing medications and blood products.

 - Broken bones such as a compound fracture, which involves a bone protruding through the skin